falzar/go_training/Readme.md

 ### Tech

 * [Go] -  Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
-Version 1.9.
+Version 1.9. **Go is not an Object Oriented Language**.
 * [Visual Studio Code] - isual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 Version 1.16.

 ### Installation